Standardize and customize your work with Smartsheet templates

 Saving a sheet as a template, like a project plan, can help you save time on your next project and maintain consistency across column names, column types, conditional formatting rules, and other sheet elements.
 Maintaining consistency makes it easy to add reports and dashboards to your solution.

-If you’re looking to jump-start your next solution, searching for inspiration, or want to learn from best-practices, create from a Template in the Template Gallery.
-Templates are pre-built with sheet, form, automation, report, and dashboard capabilities, making it easy for you to personalize and share a powerful solution for your use case.
+If you’re looking to jump-start your next solution, search for inspiration, or learn from best practices, create from a Template in the Template Gallery.
+Templates are pre-built with sheet, form, automation, report, and dashboard capabilities, making it easy to personalize and share a powerful solution for your use case.

 If you need help getting started, consider working with our Solution Services team.
 They can assess your situation and design a solution specifically for your needs.